11outof11 - A Blog For Business Owners Looking To Grow

 LinkedIn advertising costs vary depending on four factors:

-• Ad relevance — each ad campaign gets a quality score based on ad performance, which is affected by click-through rate, engagement rate, clicks, likes, shares, and comments.
+• Ad relevance — Each ad campaign gets a quality score based on ad performance, which is affected by click-through rate, engagement rate, clicks, likes, shares, and comments.
 The higher the score, the lower your ad cost will be.

-• Target audience — in this auction system, you bid against other advertisers targeting the same audience as you.
+• Target audience — In this auction system, you bid against other advertisers targeting the same audience as you.

-• Bidding strategy — in this “second-price” auction model, how much you’re willing to pay for your audience directly affects the price you pay.
+• Bidding strategy — In this “second-price” auction model, how much you’re willing to pay for your audience directly affects the price you pay.
 If you win an auction, you only pay one cent higher than the next highest bidder.

-• Objectives — various marketing objectives of the three marketing funnel categories, which are Awareness, Consideration, and Conversion.
+• Objectives — Various marketing objectives of the three marketing funnel categories, which are Awareness, Consideration, and Conversion.
 Each objective has a different pricing model based on clicks or impressions.

-CPC’s vary based on different objectives:
+CPCs vary based on different objectives:

-• Industry — technology, finance, education, government, media and communications, consumer goods, and others.
+• Industry — Technology, finance, education, government, media and communications, consumer goods, and others.
 No other platform gives this depth and scale of professional demographics.

 • Lead generation